Udzu/pudzu/pillar.md

 ### Image.Image

-**Image.Image.overlay**: like Image.Image.paste, but by default uses the pasted image's alpha channel and supports a copy parameter.
+**Image.Image.overlay**: like Image.Image.paste, but respects the pasted image's alpha channel and supports a copy parameter.

 ```python
 >> base = Image.new("RGB", (100,60), "blue")